mbideau/cryptkey-from-usb-mtp/README.md

 - [ ] add a tips to a tutorial for moving /boot to an encrypted USB key
 - [ ] explain why not patching the grub2 boot stage 1.5 instead (with *GRUB_ENABLE_CRYPTODISK*)
-- [ ] reference [Evil Abigail](https://github.com/GDSSecurity/EvilAbigail) blackhat script to still the passphrase with an unencrypted /boot
+- [ ] reference [Evil Abigail](https://github.com/GDSSecurity/EvilAbigail) blackhat script to steal the passphrase with an unencrypted /boot
 - [ ] explain why not just a script to mount USB MTP (without key file support)
 - [ ] start a communication campaign (if the feedbacks are positives enough)